Improving SDSS cosmological constraints through $\beta$-skeleton weighted correlation functions: Introduction

 This paper is organized as follows: Sect.~\ref{sect:data} details the COLA and PATCHY simulations, as well as the Sloan Digital Sky Survey III (SDSS-III) Baryon Oscillation Spectroscopic Survey (BOSS) Data Release 12 (DR12) galaxy sample, which are utilized in the subsequent analysis.
-In Sect.~\ref{sect:method}, we provide a brief introduction to the definition and basic properties of the $\beta$-skeleton, outlining the methodology for calculating the MCFs on the data.
-In Sect.~\ref{sect:result}, we present our findings by applying the MCFs using the weights derived from the $\beta$-skeleton quantities.
-Finally, we summarize our results and draw conclusions in Sect.~\ref{sect:conclude}.
+In Sec.~\ref{sect:method}, we provide a brief introduction to the definition and basic properties of the $\beta$-skeleton, outlining the methodology for calculating the MCFs on the data.
+In Sec.~\ref{sect:result}, we present our findings by applying the MCFs using the weights derived from the $\beta$-skeleton quantities.
+Finally, we summarize our results and draw conclusions in Sec.~\ref{sect:conclude}.